 In the Immortal Path: The Tao of Tai Chi Chuan we explore the religious faith of Taoism and the martial art of Tai Chi Chuan.
 Tai Chi can be called the Tao in motion.
 The classic Chinese text, Tao Te Ching acts as a guide to the principles of Tai Chi Chuan.
 As Wudang Taoist master Zhong Yun Long states “The Tao Te Ching tells us that everything in the universe changes and is the balance of Yin and Yang.
 This is also the heart of Tai Chi Chuan.”
 Master Zhong Yun Long broke years of solitary Tai Chi practice and meditation to come down from his Mountain cave and resume teaching at his Kungfu school, San Feng Pai.
 In the Immortal Path we explore this and other Wudang schools of Tai Chi to uncover the secrets of ‘tapping into our potential’ and to reach the goal of Taoist practice… to become an immortal.
-We first Master Zhong Yun Long in our documentary, Masters of Heaven and Earth.
+Grandmaster Zhong Yun Long is Wudang’s leading authority on the internal martial arts and featured in our documentary, Masters of Heaven and Earth.

 In The Immortal Path every scene is perfectly framed.
 We move step by step through the Daoist experience.
 The importance of standing meditation and other methods of physical and spiritual cultivation.
 I highly recommend this beautiful comprehensive film.